MionKit/mion/README.md

 All data is transmitted in the body, so data that is traditionally send via HTTP headers (like Authorization tokens), is send in the body. _Headers are supposed to be data for/by the server/browser and should not be used in Application level_, this also could prevent some problems with proxies and generate some problem with some other software that relies in headers (0Auth etc).

-Routes are just defined using a plain javascript object, where every property is a route, so this also eliminates naming collisions.
+Routes are defined using a plain javascript object, where every property is a route, so this also eliminates naming collisions.
 Data to the for the called function is send in the `params` field and data returned is send back in the `response` field.
 More info about the router [here](./packages/router/).

 MikroKit uses deepkit to automatically [validate](https://docs.deepkit.io/english/validation.html) the data send in the request and [serialize](https://docs.deepkit.io/english/serialization.html) the data send in the response.